SimulatedGREG/electron-vue/docs/en/renderer-process.md

 If you are unfamiliar with Vue components, please give [this](http://vuejs.org/v2/guide/single-file-components.html) a read.
 Using components gives our large complex applications more organization.
 Each component has the ability to encapsulate its own CSS, template, and JavaScript functionality.

 Components are stored in `src/renderer/components`.
 When creating child components, a common organization practice is to place them inside a new folder with the name of its parent component.
+This is especially useful when coordinating different routes.

 ```
 src/renderer/components